Dynamics of Dissipative Nonlinear Systems: A Study via 2D CGLE by Contact Geometry: Geometric Dynamics of 2D CGLE

-The Hamilton–Jacobi (HJ) equation is a foundational tool in dynamical systems that connects the action functional to the Hamiltonian and enabling the solution of complex dynamics through action extremisation.
+The Hamilton–Jacobi (HJ) equation is a foundational tool in dynamical systems that relates the action functional to the Hamiltonian, thereby enabling the solution of complex dynamics via action extremisation.
 For dissipative systems described by contact geometry (Section \ref{sec:contact-geometric-formulation}), the classical HJ equation generalises to the contact HJ equation (CHJ), which retains the contact manifold's geometric structure while accounting for dissipation.

 For classical Hamiltonian systems, the HJ equation is derived from the action functional $S[q,t]$ and Hamiltonian $H(q,p,t)$, where $q$ denotes generalised coordinates and $p = \partial S/\partial q$ as canonical momentum.
 It takes the form: